 President & Principal Investigator

-Katherine is a Registered Professional Archaeologist with over a decade of experience across federal, state, and private-sector projects.
-She has led cultural resource work in several states for the National Park Service, Bureau of Land Management, and U.S. Forest Service, as well as for infrastructure, energy, housing, and wildfire recovery projects throughout California.
+Katherine is a Registered Professional Archaeologist with over ten years of experience in federal, state, and private-sector cultural resource management.
+She has led projects for agencies including the National Park Service, Bureau of Land Management, and U.S. Forest Service, as well as infrastructure, energy, housing, and wildfire recovery efforts throughout California.

-After serving as California and Hawai‘i Account Executive at a large CRM firm, Katherine founded CoreStone to offer clients a more responsive, cost-effective, and collaborative approach to cultural resource management.
-Her work is grounded in scientific integrity, ethical stewardship, and deep respect for both land and people.
-She brings an interdisciplinary mindset and flexible strategies to support responsible land use, balancing development with meaningful preservation.
+After serving as California and Hawai‘i Account Executive at a large CRM firm, Katherine founded CoreStone to provide clients with responsive, affordable, and collaborative cultural resource support.
+Her approach emphasizes scientific integrity, ethical stewardship, and respect for communities and landscapes.
+Katherine offers flexible, practical strategies designed to balance thoughtful development with meaningful preservation.